rsmmr/hilti/doc/binpac/intro.rst

 A Simple Parser
 ---------------

-A BinPAC++ parser specification describes the layout of a protocol data unit (PDU), along with semantic actions to perform when individual pieces are parsed.
+A Spicy parser specification describes the layout of a protocol data unit (PDU), along with semantic actions to perform when individual pieces are parsed.
 Here's a simple example for parsing an HTTP-style request line, such as ``GET /index.html HTTP/1.0``: